agda/agda/doc/user-manual/language/instance-arguments.lagda.rst

 mimicking Haskell-style type classes, they can also be used with data types.
 In this case you often want the constructors to be instances, which is achieved by declaring them inside an ``instance`` block.
-Typically arguments to constructors are not instance arguments, so during instance resolution explicit arguments are treated as instance arguments.
+Constructors can only be declared as instances if all their arguments are implicit or instance arguments.
 See :ref:`instance-resolution` below for the details.

 A simple example of a constructor that can be made an instance is the reflexivity constructor of the equality type::